hoohoohoo2017/mdaclass/README.md

 # mdaclass
-moodle mobile development for MDA Class
+moodle mobile development for MDA Class ---
+MDA Class has been focused on offline class training, and online project was holdon for about 5 years.